kaiohenricunha/devenv/README.md

 # Linux Environment Setup for DevOps and SRE

 ## Overview

-This repository contains scripts to set up a Linux environment tailored for DevOps and Site Reliability Engineering (SRE) tasks.
-It automates the installation of programming languages, infrastructure-as-code (IaC) tools, cloud tools, Kubernetes tools, and other utilities commonly used in DevOps workflows.
+This repository contains scripts to set up a Linux environment tailored for Platform Engineering an Developer tasks.
+It automates the installation of programming languages, infrastructure-as-code (IaC) tools, cloud tools, Kubernetes tools, and other utilities commonly used in these workflows.

 ## Prerequisites

-- A Linux-based system (tested on Ubuntu)
+- A Linux-based system (tested on Ubuntu) or macOS.
 - Basic familiarity with running shell scripts

 ## Getting Started

 Clone this repository and navigate to it:

 ```bash